 Building Preservation Plan Update for the Estes Kefauver Complex

-Working alongside Cope and informed by comprehensive documentation of the building, CRA completed thorough analysis of a Building Preservation Plan (BPP) prepared in 2005 and updated it to make recommendations for treatment of the property in consideration of the building’s historical and architectural significance.
+Working alongside Cope and informed by comprehensive documentation of the building, CRA completed a thorough analysis of a Building Preservation Plan (BPP) prepared in 2005 and updated it to make recommendations for the treatment of the property in consideration of the building’s historical and architectural significance.
 Designed to maximize the preservation of character-defining features, the BPP defined four zones that allowed for variable treatments and provided recommendations for individual components located throughout the building.